By Tracy Brighten

 “Sleep deprivation causes negative thinking.
 And it’s hard for teens to get out of it, because their body is so tired,“ says McCance.
 Parents often see teenage irritability as hormonal rather than a risk factor, or symptom, of depression.

-McCance focuses on natural ways to restore the body’s balance before considering pharmaceutical options, and recommends that parents create an environment conducive to sleep and help to regulate their teens’ sleep-wake cycle.
+McCance focuses on natural ways to restore the body’s balance before considering pharmaceutical options.
+She advises parents to create an environment conducive to sleep and to help regulate their teens’ sleep-wake cycle.

-Almost 1 million people worldwide take their own life each year, and at least 350 million people live with depression, the main cause of disability, according to the World Health Organisation (2012).
+Almost 1 million people worldwide take their own lives each year, and at least 350 million people live with depression, which is the main cause of disability according to the World Health Organisation (2012).
 Most people don’t receive the support and care they need, either from lack of awareness, lack of access to treatment, or because stigma compels silence, especially during the teenage years of identity formation.